Tesla sub panel

 Tesla Wall Connector

-The Tesla Wall Connector allows you to plug your car in overnight and charge your phone throughout the day.
+This Tesla Wall Connector lets you plug your car in overnight, and charge your smartphone throughout the day.

 - Wall Connectors Features